 Budget: Approx £80k per annum.
 At present the service is funded through the Big Lottery Fund and other charitable trusts.

-Residential short breaks for family carers of younger people living with dementia Open
+Residential breaks for carers of younger people with dementia in West Sussex

 The impact of caring for people with young onset dementia on families can be particularly challenging as carers may be younger, have work commitments, or have the added responsibility of dependent children and ageing parents.